Find Funding

 Exemptions for Charities

-Water & Sewerage Charges
+Water & sewerage charges

 Charities and Community Amateur Sports Clubs (CASCs) can get help with the payment of water and sewerage charges.
 Full details about the scheme is available from the Scottish Government website and there are certain conditions on whether charities are eligible to apply.